By Imran Salahuddin | April 2nd, 2021 |

 Need for VFP Migration

-Migrate VFP to .NET and leveraging automated tool
+Migrate VFP to .NET While Leveraging Automated Tools

-Leveraging different automation tools is helpful in reducing the conversion time drastically.
-Reviews must be done properly to ensure that the converted output sticks to the requirements and predefined goals.
+Leveraging automation tools is helpful in reducing the conversion time drastically.
+Reviews must be done properly to ensure that the converted output aligns to the requirements and predefined goals.
 Automating should be used to support the project by accelerating the coding process.
 After running an automation utility, the conversion will not be 100% complete, but it could be halfway done saving significant time versus a start from scratch approach.

-Each migration project differs in size, objective and requirements.
+Each migration project differs in size, objective, and requirements.
 Each person on the team must have a clear view of the intended output.
-The requirement may be just to change the environment from VFP to .NET which may induce changes in the appearance but the workflow will remain the same.
-Sometimes a total reconstruction of VFP codes needs to be done.
-So the prime job of the analyst is to identify the exact requirement and develop a plan of action to accomplish the migration.
+The requirement may be just to change the environment from VFP to .NET which may introduce changes in the appearance, but the workflow will remain the same.
+Sometimes a total reconstruction of VFP code needs to be done.
+So, the prime job of the analyst is to identify the exact requirement and develop a plan of action to accomplish the migration.
 Debugging and quality assurance will be a parallel activity with the development, as the releases complete functionalities, depending upon the expectations and demands.

 Use the .NET Tools

 The .NET platform comes with a plethora of tools available for building a secure application.
-The data storages need to be migrated into highly secured SQL servers or another DBMS so that the new application is compliant with modern techniques and standards.
-It requires incorporating changes to the User Interface so as to make it compatible with the latest controls.
+The data storage need to be migrated into highly secured SQL servers so that the new application is compliant with modern techniques and standards.
+It requires incorporating changes to the User Interface to make it compatible with the latest controls.
 Most modern scalable-resizable UI’s can be built while converting.
 This UI conversion can be completed together with the database migration.
-While an application is being converted from VFP to.NET, a lot of possibilities exist for further enhancement and development.
-An example is Multi-threading.
+While an application is being converted from VFP to.NET, a lot of possibilities exist for further enhancement and development such as is Multi-threading and more.